 Perhaps the most serious cause of a metallic taste is clupeotoxin poisoning.
 This potentially fatal condition occurs after consuming plankton-eating fish such as sardines, herring, tarpons or bonefish contaminated with the toxin.
 This poison can not only cause one's mouth to taste like metal, but the victim can become violently ill, and approximately 50 percent of cases of clupeotoxin poisoning result in death.
 Besides dysgeusia, symptoms can include blue-tinged fingers, toes, nose and lips, vomiting, diarrhea, lightheadedness, abdominal pain and a drop in blood pressure [sources: Hui, WebMD].

 Even though most common causes of a metallic taste are easily treated, if the condition is persistent, it's important to see a doctor for a diagnosis.
-If you'd like to know more about why your sense of taste could become impaired, check out the links on the next page.
+If you'd like to know more about why your sense of taste could become impaired, check out the links below.